Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Helena Jankovičová Kováčová, Pexels

 Feline parents in the market for the most beneficial pet grass should go with wheatgrass.
-It packs more vitamins and minerals than any of the other types and contains 70% chlorophyll.
-Most cats enjoy it, too, as it’s not too sweet or sour and helps fight inflammation.
+It packs more vitamins and minerals than any of the other types and contains around 1.9% of chlorophyll.
+Most cats enjoy it, too, as it’s not too sweet or sour.
 Humans like wheatgrass as well: some folks add it to their smoothies for that extra “kick”.

 5. Orchard Grass

 This one’s not as popular as the other four, but it’s still worth your furry friend’s attention.
+It’s often also mixed with the other types of grass and sold under the joint name of cat grass.
 Orchard grass is a cool-season perennial plant (not annual) that’s often used as hay grass.
-Plus, domestic cats find it delicious (it’s very sweet), and the grass doesn’t have any diseases or bug problems.
-Do keep in mind that it’s also quite tall: the leaves reach 12 inches in height.
+Plus, some domestic cats find it delicious (although they don’t have sweet taste receptors), and the grass often doesn’t have any diseases or bug problems.
+Do keep in mind that it’s also quite tall.
+The leaves reach 12 inches in height, but the grass may grow even higher under well irrigated conditions.

 divider-cat